Zhuxy/ankitui.nvim/README.md

 :AnkiStartLearning
 ```

 This will open a Telescope picker allowing you to select an Anki deck.
-If it's the first time you're reviewing cards from that deck, you will be prompted to configure which fields correspond to the "question" and "answer" parts of your cards.

-#### Configuring Deck Fields

-When prompted to select fields:

-- Use `<Tab>` to select multiple fields.
-- The order in which you select fields will be the order in which their content is concatenated (separated by newlines).
-- Press `<CR>` (Enter) to confirm your selection for question fields, and then again for answer fields.

-Your selections will be saved for future sessions with that deck.

 ### Reviewing Cards

-- **Toggle Question/Answer**: Press `<Space>` to switch between the question and answer view.
+- **Toggle Question/Answer**: Press `<space>` to switch between the question and answer view.
 - **Rate Card Ease**: After revealing the answer, use the following keys to rate the card:
     - `1`: Again (Hardest)
     - `2`: Hard